DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 * Apigee expressions v1.0 (provided)
 * Apigee message-flow v1.0 (provided)
-* Bouncy Castle 1.64 (provided)
+* Bouncy Castle 1.67 (provided)
-p* NimbusDS jose-jwt v8.22
+* NimbusDS jose-jwt v8.22
 * other dependencies of NimbusDS jose-jwt
 * Ben Manes' caffeine v2.9.0

 These dependencies are specified in the pom.xml file.

 You will need to upload the output jar, as well as jose-jwt jar and its dependencies as resources to your Apigee instance, either with the API Proxy or with the organization or environment.

 ## Author

 Dino Chiesa
 godino@google.com

 ## Bugs & Limitations